abouihia/DocGit/GitDocument.md

 	 To  stash only modified and staged tracked files:  git stash
 	 To  stash include untracked files and  modified and staged tracked files:  git stash -u

+	 #Create  branch from stash
+	  git stash branch testchanges

+    #Cleaning your Working Directory

+	 git clean :
+	  this command can git rid(se débarasser)  the some stash work or files in your working directory.
+	  Also, to remove files from your working directory that are not tracked

+	  to remove all untracked files in your project : git clean -f -d,   ===> which removes any files and also any subdirectories that become empty as a result git clean         ===> command will only remove untracked files that are not ignored

+	  Important:
+	    Any file that matches a pattern in your .gitignore : git clean -n -d -x

+	  # searching : see page  245 to 247

+    # Rewriting History

+	Remembre :Don’t push your work until you’re happy with it

+	   1-Changing the Last Commit:

+	 git commit --amend    ===>    to modify your last commit message replaces that last commit with your new

+		When you amend a commit, you have the opportunity to change both the commit message and the content of the commit

+	 git commit --amend --no-edit     with no modification of message

+	   2-Changing Multiple Commit Messages